dalinkstone/dalinkstone/README.md

 - *@Docker*: Led an org wide sales training on outbound prospecting

 ### 📚 What I'm studying at the moment:
-- Golang
-- Ruby
-- Bash
-- Python
+- AI
-- HTML/CSS/JS
+- Datastructures
-- Vim
+- Algorithms